Fody/Anotar/README.md

 ### 2. I want some extra information

 Often when I am logging I want to know the method and line number I am logging from.
 I don't want to manually add this.
 So using IL I just prefix the message with the method name and line number.
+Note that the line number is prefixed with '~'.
+The reason for this is that a single line of code can equate to multiple IL instructions.
+So I walk back up the instructions till I find one that has a line number and use that.
+Hence it is an approximation.

 ## Why not use CallerInfoAttributes